Budget Feasible Mechanisms: Symmetric Submodular Functions

 We now introduce a subclass of submodular functions which is devoid of many of the intricacies of the general case.
 It will serve as an exposition of the basic ideas, and will help understand the difficulties in the general case.

 We say a set function is {\em symmetric} if it only depends on the cardinality of the set, rather than the identity of the items it holds.
-Symmetric submodular functions (also called \emph{downward sloping}), were used by Vickrey in his seminal work on multi-unit auctions~\cite{V61}.
+Symmetric submodular functions (also called \emph{downward sloping}) were used by Vickrey in his seminal work on multi-unit auctions~\cite{V61}.
 They have a very simple structure:

-\begin{definition} A function $V:2^{[n]}\to \mathcal{R_{+}}$ is symmetric submodular if there exist $r_1\geq \ldots \geq r_n\geq 0$, such that $V(S) = \sum_{i =1}^{|S|} r_i$. \end{definition}
+\begin{definition} A function $V:2^{[n]}\to \mathcal{R_{+}}$ is symmetric submodular if there exist $r_1\geq \ldots \geq r_n\geq 0$, such that $V(S) = \sum_{i =1}^{|S|} r_i$. \end{definition}~

-Consider the following mechanism $f_{\cal M}$: Sort the $n$ bids so that $c_1\leq c_2\leq\ldots\leq c_n$, and consider the largest $k$ such that $c_k\leq {B / k}$.
+Consider the following allocation rule $f_{\cal M}$: Sort the $n$ bids so that $c_1\leq c_2\leq\ldots\leq c_n$, and consider the largest $k$ such that $c_k\leq {B / k}$.
 That is, $k$ is the place where the curve of the increasing costs intersects the hyperbola $B / k$.
-Our mechanism allocates to the set $\{1,2,\ldots,k\}$.
+The set allocated here is $\{1,2,\ldots,k\}$.
 That is, $f_{\cal M}=\{1,2,\ldots, k\}$.
 This is obviously a monotone allocation rule: an agent cannot be excluded when decreasing her bid.
-The only question is, what is the threshold payment?
-In the Appendix we show that the threshold payments are $\theta_i = \min\{B/k, c_{k+1}\}$ for all $i\leq k.$\footnote{It is rather interesting that the second term is needed; we show in the Appendix that the mechanism breaks down in its absence.}
+In the Appendix we show that paying each agent $\theta_i = \min\{B/k, c_{k+1}\}$ results in a truthful mechanism.\footnote{It is rather interesting that the second term is needed; we show in the Appendix that the mechanism breaks down in its absence.}

-Obviously, the payments satisfy the budget constraint.
-Furthermore, the mechanism is truthful, because the payments were taken to be the threshold payments for this allocation rule, as required by Myerson's Theorem.
-Hence the mechanism is budget feasible.
+Observe that this allocation rule has the property we seek: summing over the payments that support truthfulness satisfies the budget constraint.
+Hence this gives us a budget feasible mechanism.
 Importantly, this is also a good approximation of the optimum solution:

-\begin{theorem} The above mechanism has approximation ratio of two. \end{theorem}
+\begin{theorem} The above mechanism has approximation ratio of two. \end{theorem}~